Breadcrumb

 - A more limited confidential dialogue series involving pro-choice and pro-life activists

-- The Abortion Dialogue Handbook (Download our free handbook, Fostering Dialogue Across Divides)
+- The dialogue handbook, Fostering Dialogue Across Divides

 Over the years, the Essential Partners dialogue method developed and changed.
 Practitioners discovered applications to a broad range of divisive public issues, in a diverse array of communities and organizations, with people from every walk of life.
 But the underlying mission has remained steadfast.